JonathanCout/JonathanCout/README.md

 ### Hi there!
 Jonathan here 👋

-- 🌱 I’m currently learning Javascript, HTML, CSS, Typescript, Java and more
+- 🌱 I’m currently focusing on Java and Spring;
+- 🌱 Previously worked with JavaScript, HTML/CSS, React and others technologies

  <div>
   <a href="https://github.com/JonathanCout">